topcoder-platform/tc-notifications/Consumer-Verification.md

 error: Failed to send email to user id: 5, handle: handle5 ...
 info: Saved 8 notifications for users: 1, 2, 3, 4, 5, 6, 7, 8
+info: Going to push 8 notifications to websocket.
+info: Pushed 8 notifications to websocket
 info: Handler handleChallengeCreated was run successfully
 ```